- Sashité for Developers

 }

-White pawn has the movement capability to Capture en passant if f6 is empty and f5 contains a vulnerable black pawn in Diminished State (- modifier).
+White Pawn has the movement capability to Capture en passant if f6 is empty and f5 contains a vulnerable black Pawn in Diminished State (- modifier, encoding en passant vulnerability in this convention).

 Pawn Promotion Zone